Our Team

 Sheila Breslaw

 Sheila Breslaw has been a school coach since 2006.
-She was an English teacher, reading teacher and the founding and co-principal of New York City Lab School for Collaborative Studies, where she led for 20 years.
+She was an English teacher, reading teacher and the founding and co-principal of New York City Lab School for Collaborative Studies

 Sheila Breslaw has been a school coach since 2006.
-She was an English teacher, reading teacher and the founding and co-principal of New York City Lab School for Collaborative Studies, where she led for 20 years.
+She was an English teacher, reading teacher and the founding and co-principal of New York City Lab School for Collaborative Studies, where she led for twenty years.
 Breslaw also worked with new and upcoming principals in both new and already established schools during her time with the Office of New Schools in New York City’s Department of Education.
 Breslaw’s areas of expertise include developing school leadership, curricula and pedagogy.

 Having coached in Baton Rouge, Point Coupee, Detroit, and New York’s five boroughs has provided Breslaw with a variety of approaches to draw from.